nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Computational_Thinking.md

     involves USING a SET of PRACTICES and PRINCIPLES from computer science to FORMULATE A SOLUTION
     that EXECUTABLE BY A COMPUTER

+## Logical and Algorithmic Thinking:
+    LOGIC and ALGORITHMS are ESSENTIAL to CT each has it's own SET of:
+        + rules
+        + procedures
+        + definitions
+        -> very PRECISE and SYSTEMATIC
+    -> CAN'T RELY solely on your INTUITION when dealing with these topics

+    -> Overcome by learn the precise, difficult core concepts -> In this book:
+        FOCUS on FEW CORES ELEMENTS
+            -> learned how to apply logic and algorithms to problem-solving

+    Logical thinking:
+        Argument: a CHAIN of REASONING that
+                  ends up in a CONCLUSION

+        Logic: a SYSTEM
+        used for DISTINGUISHING between
+        correct and incorrect ARGUMENTS
+            -> includes:
+                + a SET of PRINCIPLES that
+                when APPLY to ARGUMENTS
+                -> determine what is TRUE

+        Applying logic:
+            in a sense, is a way of DEVELOPING and TESTING a HYPOTHESIS. assumes you ALREADY KNOW at least SOME THING FOR SURE allows you to USE that KNOWLEDGE to arrive some FURTHER CONCLUSIONS.

+        In logical argument:
+            -> Premise: THING YOU ALREADY KNOW
+                -> basically a STATEMENT that can be evaluate to obtain an answer of "true" or "false" -> Condition: have TRUTH VALUE

+            -> Once ALL PREMISES ARE STATED
+                -> next step: ANALYSE them -> form CONCLUSION

+        Inductive and Deductive arguments:
+            IMPORTANT to realise:
+                -> some logical arguments are stronger than others -> CATEGORISE arguments based on their CERTAINTY:
+                    ->
+                    + DEDUCTIVE:
+                        is the strongest form of reasoning
+                        conclusion follows its premises
+                        -> very strict standard
+                        -> hard to construct
+                        an argument can fail in 2 ways:
+                            + one of the PREMISES is FALSE (vd: all dog are brown) -> garbage in, garbage out (premises wrong, conclusion wrong)
+                            + faulty logic (The CONCLUSION does NOT FOLLOWS from PREMISES)
+                                vd: Alls A are B
+                                    C is B
+                                    -> C is a A
+                        -> In real life: Deductive argument are relatively RARE Real world problems usually give patchy, messy knowledge rather than nice and clean
+                            -> can't use Deductive argument with that

+                    + INDUCTIVE:
+                        Deals with:
+                            PROBABILITY
+                            rather than
+                            hard BLACK and WHITE rules.

+                        The premises of inductive arguments are NOT UNQUESTIONABLY TRUE but rather HAVE SOME AMOUNT OF CONFIDENCE IN THEM -> The CONCLUSION is NOT GUARANTEE to be TRUE -> But rather a TRUST WORTHY conclusion

+                        vd: A bag contains:
+                            + 99 red balls
+                            + 1 black ball
+                            100 people each drew 1 ball from the bag Sarah is one of those people
+                            -> Sarah PROBABLY drew a red ball -> Perfectly fine
+                            -> (as long as you ACKNOWLEDGE the aspect of PROBABILITY involved)

+                        IMPORTANT: The ANSWER of the computer is only as RELIABLE as its REASONING (your reasoning)

+                        -> Your RESPONSIBILITY to MAKE SURE:
+                            + the reasoning is valid
+                            + give computer RELIABLE INPUT
+                            + Know how to INTERPRET the Computer's CONCLUSION
+                                + completely true (the reasoning was deductive)
+                                + probably true (the reasoning was inductive)

+        Boolean Logic:
+            Much of our reasoning is INDUCTIVE
+            but computers are NOT WELL equipped to DEAL with SHADE OF GREY (probabilities) Computers are more apt to DEAL with BLACK and WHITE ISSUEs -> Need: a SYSTEM OF LOGIC that deal with black and white issues -> Boolean logic

+            Propositions:
+                -> STATEMENT in Boolean Logic
+                Properties:
+                    + only have 1 VALUE at any moment -> there is no grey value
+                        -> MAPPING those GREY values to either BLACK and WHITE

+                    + must have CLEAR and UNAMBIGUOUS MEANING -> vd: moving fast (fast is ambiguous) -> need more clear meaning -> vd: fast means traveling speed > 70mph

+                    + possible to COMBINE individual propositions to make more complex ones (COMPOUND PROPOSITIONS)
+                        vd: Jenny is wearing the shirt
+                            and
+                            The shirt is red
+                        -> Helpful because we often want to EVALUATE SEVERAL STATEMENTS before reaching a conclusion
+                        -> CONNECTING single propositions together using LOGICAL OPERATORS

+            Logical operators:
+                -> CONNECT SINGLE PROPOSITIONS together to create a compound proposition
+                NOTES:
+                    they have SPECIFIC MEANING in logic
+                    that occasionally RUN COUNTER to our INTUITIVE UNDERSTANDING.

+                + AND (technical name: CONJUNCTION)
+                    -> CHAINS propositions together in a way that ALL of them must be TRUE
+                        or ELSE the conclusion will be FALSE

+                + OR (technical name: DISJUNCTION)
+                    -> CHAINS propositions together in a way that AT LEAST ONE of them must be TRUE or ELSE the conclusion will be FALSE

+                + NOT (techical name: NEGATION)
+                    -> modifies a single proposition (FLIP the truth value of the propositions) NOT CHAIN multiple propositions.

+                    NOTES:
+                        sometime negation MAKE IT EASIER to express the chain of REASONING

+                + IMPLIES (technical name: IMPLICATION) -> State that there is a CORRELATION between TWO STATEMENTS -> If A is true -> B is also true

+                    NOTES:
+                        CORRELATION is NOT CAUSATION
+                            -> CAN'T not work backward (B can't determine A)

+                + IF AND ONLY IF (technical name: BICONDITIONAL) second prositions is influenced solely by the first If A is true -> B is true
+                    If A is false -> B is false
+                    No exception

+                    NOTES:  CAN work backward

+            Symbolic Logic:
+                To eliminate ambiguity
+                The meaning of each logical operator is specified in PRECISE mathematical detail.
+                    -> Truth table

+                IMPORTANT: Venn diagram for operators:
+                    page 22, 23, 34

+        Algorithmic Thinking:
+            NOTES:
+                LOGIC and ALGORITHM is NOT THE SAME Algorithms build on logic
+                    because their work are:
+                        + MAKE logical DECISIONS
+                        + STICHING those DECISIONS together

+                Logic GIVES a SET of RULES that
+                ALLOW you to REASON about some aspect of the WORLD.

+                Algorithms:
+                    + INTERGRATE all of these rules
+                    + EXECUTE actions based on the CONCLUSIONs of the Logic Rules

+            Algorithms are a way of SPECIFYING a MULTI-STEP task

+            PROPERTIES of algorithms:
+                + Collection of individual steps:
+                + Definiteness
+                    -> every step must have precise meaning (only 1 meaning)
+                + Sequential
+                    -> the steps must be CARRIED OUT IN the ORDER specified -> Why sequential was so important:
+                        It's all about STATE
+                        STATE:
+                            the CURRENT CONFIGURATION of ALL THE INFORMATIONS kept track of by a program/algorithm in one instant of time -> CLEARLY SEQUENCING the steps ENSURES that all STATE ALWAYS CHANGES in the SAME WAY whenever the algorithm is executed
+            IMPORTANT:
+                there is NO "GLOBAL VIEW" when it comes to algorithms at EACH INSTANT IN TIME
+                    the ENVIRONMENT in which the algorithm is being run EXISTS IN SOME PARTICULAR STATE -> Basically exist as a SERIES of SNAPSHOT -> The computer FORGETS about PREVIOUS SNAPSHOT -> Need a WAY TO REMEMBERING things that happens in PREVIOUS SNAPSHOT -> VARIABLES
+                    Math Variables:
+                        used in function to REPRESENTS a QUANTITIES that VARY.
+                    Algorithm Variables:
+                        SCRATCHPAD that used as a PLACEHOLDER for IMPORTANT INFORMATION the computer should keep note of

+            CONTROLLING algorithm EXECUTION: